 The magic in this cast on is that it allows you to begin your sock with a seamless toe, so there’s no finishing!
 It can be a little fiddly to master this one, but I think the payoff is worth it.
-Craftsy has a free written tutorial which you can follow step by step.
-Again there is a really clear video lesson in the Craftsy class previously mentioned.
+There’s another wonderful tutorial by Clare from Sister Mountain you can check out here.

 Casting on socks for the first time can be a little fiddly, so remember to slow down, breathe deep, and give yourself some grace to practice and start over until you’re comfortable.
 Once you’ve found the cast on that suits you, it will become second nature.
-If you would like to share your favourite cast on methods please come and chat in the Curious Handmade Ravelry thread for The Handmade Sock Society.
+If you would like to share your favourite cast on methods please come and chat in the Curious Handmade Ravelry group!

 I hope this series of sock-knitting guides has helped you feel confident and prepared for knitting your own socks, even if you’ve never cast on a single pair before!
 If you’re feeling ready to dive into the deep end, The first season of The Handmade Sock Society is a great place to start.
 With six wonderful secret sock patterns to discover and a warm, supportive community to cheer you on, I think you’ll be amazed at what you can accomplish!